ezsystems/ezplatform/README.md

 - **PlatformUIBundle**: A modern, extensible "Backend" UI for managing content & administering the site

 ### Further information:
-eZ Platform is 100% open source and is released as companion to a commercial *eZ Studio* software which adds advanced features for editorial teams and media companies, 100% built on top of *eZ Platform* APIs.
+eZ Platform is 100% open source and is the foundation for the commercial *eZ Enterprise* software which adds advanced features for editorial teams and media companies, 100% built on top of *eZ Platform* APIs.

 - eZ Platform Developer Hub: [ezplatform.com](https://ezplatform.com/)
 - [eZ Studio and eZ Platform RoadMap](http://doc.ez.no/roadmap)